The city may scrap a plan for bike lanes along Pennsylvania Street after Meridian-Kessler neighbors complained.

 My phone number is 317-605-4836 and my email address is peter.blanchard@mirrorindy.org.

-The Indianapolis City-County Council considers how to investigate the Hogsett administration’s handling of harassment allegations.
+The Indianapolis City-County Council voted Sept.
+9 to investigate allegations of sexual harassment.